-1 Introduction
+1 Introduction .
+3

-2 Scope and application
+2 Scope and application .
+3

-3 Regulatory framework 3
+3 Regulatory framework .
+3

-4 Publication and availability 4
+4 Publication and availability

-5 Definitions 5
+5 Definitions .
+5

-6 Responsibility statement and allocation of tasks 5
+6 Responsibility statement and allocation of tasks .
+5

-7 Definition of relationships and sex education 6
+7 Definition of relationships and sex education .
+7

-8 Curriculum content 6
+8 Curriculum content .
+7

-9 Equality 6
+9 Equality .
+7

-10 Curriculum delivery 7
+10 Curriculum delivery .
+9

-11 Safeguarding, reports of abuse and confidentiality 9
+11 Safeguarding, reports of abuse and confidentiality

-12 Parents' and carers' participation 9
+12 Parents' and carers' participation 11

-13 Consultation 10
+13 Consultation 13

-14 Monitoring, evaluation and review 11
+14 Monitoring, evaluation and review 13

 15 Version control Error!
-Bookman rk not defined.
+Bookmark not defined.
+11

 Appendix

-Appendix I Relationships and Sex Education curriculum map 12

-Appendix 2 Parents' consultation
+Appendix 1 Relationships and Sex Education curriculum map 15 Appendix 2 Parents' consultation 19

-| Introduction
+1 Introduction

 - 1.1 St Peter's School, York comprises of St Peter's 2-8 (for pupils aged 2 to 8 years), St Peter's 8-13 (for pupils aged 8 to 13 years) and St Peter's 13-18 (for pupils aged 13 to 18 years), collectively referred to in this policy as the School unless otherwise stated. - 1.2 The School believes that effective relationships and sex education is essential for young people to make responsible and well-informed decisions about their lives.
 The aim of relationships and sex education is to help prepare pupils for the opportunities, responsibilities and experiences of adult life, as well as helping them understand the importance of forming positive relationships, making good choices and where to get help before adulthood.
-The School recognises that to embrace the challenges of creating a happy and successful adult life, pupils need knowledge that will enable them to make informed decisions about their wellbeing, health and relationships and to build self-efficacy.
+The School recognises that to embrace the challenges of creating a happy and successful adult life, pupils need knowledge that will enable them to make informed decisions about their wellbeing, health and relationships and to build confidence in their ability to make good in their behaviour.
 These subjects can support children and young people to develop resilience, to know how and when to ask for help, and to know where to access support. - 1.3 The School recognises that the role of parents in the development of their children's understanding about relationships is vital.
-Parents are first teachers of their children.
+Parents are the first teachers of their children.
 They have the most significant influence in enabling their children to grow to maturity and to form healthy relationships.
-The School's relationships and sex education programme is intended to complement and support the role of parents and carers in educating their children about sexuality and relationships. - 1.4 The School recognises an aim of this policy is to help to create a culture of safety, equality and protection.
+The School's relationships and sex education programme is intended to complement and support the role of parents and carers in educating their children about sex, sexuality and relationships. - 1.4 The School recognises that one aim of this policy is to help to create a culture of safety, equality and protection.